WarrenDev4/Fine/README.md

 **Early Financial Dashboard Build for for Fine (With sample data shown)**
 ![Fine Dashboard](https://github.com/user-attachments/assets/ec29612e-922d-427a-a6e5-c86ed0ade859)

-**Update: I have recently integrated Plotly (react-plotly.js) for the Financial Dashboard.
+Update: I have recently integrated Plotly (react-plotly.js) for the Financial Dashboard.
 I am now working on adding more content and features to the other pages and integrating SQLite database functionality for user authentication.
 I will be adding PyTorch fucntionality as well.
-More updates will be coming soon!**
+More updates will be coming soon!
 ----------------------------------------------------------------------------
 **This project is currently Work in Progress.**
-**More updates will be coming very soon!**